-This is the journey level of the professional engineering job classes.
-Positions at this level are characterized by the performance of technically-advanced, professional-level research studies, and/or management of some District projects.
+This is the experienced level class within the Engineer series.
+Incumbents in this class work under general supervision and may be assigned specific projects with minimal supervision.
 Employees at this level are expected to understand basic principles and theories, laws and regulations.
 Incumbents may solicit and administer grants, serve as a District representative on construction projects, prepare plans, specifications, and estimates and work with other professional and technical staff on multi-divisional projects.
 This position is distinguished from the Water Resources Engineer by the latter position's management responsibility for more complex projects involving multiple agencies and parties, and representation of District interests in agency and public meetings.